SouthPark Mall (Ohio): History

 As early as the 1960s, the intersection of Royalton Road (SR 82) and Howe Road in the rapidly expanding suburb was coveted for commercial use.

+Plans for a 80 million dollar 2 story shopping mall were announced on March 10, 1973.
+The project was originally a joint-venture between developer Richard E. Jacobs and the Edward J. DeBartolo Corporation.
+The mall was to have 4 anchors and about 125 stores and restaurants.
+Plans were delayed and the mall wasn't approved until 1991.

 A secret plan by former Cleveland Browns owner Art Modell to build a new stadium at the site was exposed by the media in the 1980s and subsequently scrapped.
 The land was eventually sold to the Richard E. Jacobs Group, which later unveiled its first plans for a major mall.
 The Higbee Company and May Company Ohio, Cleveland's two major department store companies, announced that they would join as anchors.

-Plans were approved in 1991 and ground was broken in 1995, with the $200 million SouthPark Center opening on October 16, 1996.
-The completed center included not only Dillard's (the renamed Higbee's) and Kaufmann's (the renamed May Company, now Macy's) department stores, but also JCPenney, Sears, over 100 retailers, a food court, The Cleveland Clinic and restaurants outlying the perimeter.
+Plans were approved in 1991, the construction finishing in 1995, with the $200 million SouthPark Center opening on October 16, 1996.
+The completed center included Dillard's (the renamed Higbee's) and Kaufmann's (the renamed May Company, now Macy's) department stores, JCPenney, Sears, over 100 retailers, a food court, The Cleveland Clinic and restaurants outlying the perimeter.
 Kohl's also joined as an anchor, though on the outlying perimeter road surrounding the mall.
-The project also made allowances for an eventual fifth mall anchor store location — originally planned to be Nordstrom — later to become Dick's Sporting Goods, plus substantial peripheral development.
-The shopping center is noteworthy for its lush landscaping and its coordinated upscale architectural treatment.
-Its interior is roofed by grand barrel-vaulted truss-work and plentiful skylights leading to two grand porte-cochere (massive, extended greeting canopies) above its main entrances.
-It has proven a strong draw and popular destination for local and regional residents alike.
+The project also made allowances for an eventual fifth mall anchor store location, originally planned to be Nordstrom, later to become Dick's Sporting Goods, plus substantial peripheral development.

 Westfield Group acquired the shopping center in early 2002 from the Richard E. Jacobs Group, and renamed it "Westfield Shoppingtown SouthPark", dropping the "Shoppingtown" name in June 2005.
 In 2006, it commenced a $60 million expansion and reconfiguration of the center, thus adding 25 upscale shops and restaurants, a rear porte-cochere entrance, and a 14-screen Cinemark movie theater.
 Dick's Sporting Goods was also added at this time to become the mall's newest anchor store.

 In April 2012, the mall was sold to Starwood Capital Group, along with seven other Westfield properties.
 As a result, Starwood changed the name to SouthPark Mall.

 In May 2016, Starwood Retail Partners announced the opening of The Commons At SouthPark, a $14 million redevelopment of a former Giant Eagle located on Rt.
 82. New shops/restaurants included DSW, Michaels, Brown Aveda Institute, Orangetheory Fitness, The Vitamin Shoppe, Spavia, The Rail, and first to market CoreLife Eatery.

 On May 31, 2018, Sears Holdings announced that the Sears location at SouthPark would be closing in September 2018 as part of a plan to close 72 stores nationwide.
 The Sears store officially closed on September 2, 2018.

 In 2018, H&M announced the expansion of its SouthPark Mall Store.
-The new store re-opened June 13, 2019.
+The new store reopened June 13, 2019.
 As of October 2019, SouthPark Mall remains the largest retail destination in Northern Ohio.